SMSF Binding Death Benefit Nomination (updates your SMSF Deed as well)

 • the governing rules fix a shorter period

 An SMSF BDBN now has additional requirements.
 It must comply with the SMSF Trust Deed.
 Let us say you follow all the rules.
 But the SMSF Deed has a ‘special’ additional rule.
-If you do not follow that ‘special’ additional rule then the nomination fails.
+The nomination fails if you do not follow that ‘special’ additional rule.

 For example, I am looking at a new SMSF Deed built on an SMSF platform.
 It requires that the BDBN be on an attached form.
-However, the attached form only has one witness and a few other mistakes.
-So there is no way you can do a BDBN for this SMSF Deed.
+However, the attached form only has one witness and a few other mistakes, so you cannot do a BDBN for this SMSF Deed.
 The Deed needs to be updated.
+The poor accountant paid monthly to get these ‘free’ SMSF Deeds.
+The accountant remained responsible for the legal documents because they were not directly provided by a law firm

-That is why when you build our SMSF binding nomination pack, we update your SMSF Deed as well.
+That is why Legal Consolidated updates your SMSF Deed when you build our SMSF binding nomination pack.

 Facts of the High Court’s Hill v Zuda

 Zuda Pty Ltd is the trustee of the Holly Superannuation Fund, an SMSF.
-A member dies.
-His daughter challenges his BDBN.
-This is on the basis that it did not comply with regulation 6.17A.
+When a member dies, his daughter challenges his BDBN, arguing that it did not comply with regulation 6.17A.

-The West Australian courts followed earlier decisions in other states that found that BDBNs in SMSFs do not have to comply with regulation 6.17A.
+The Western Australian courts followed earlier decisions in other states that found that BDBNs in SMSFs do not have to comply with regulation 6.17A.

 The High Court confirms that regulation 6.17A does not apply to BDBNs in SMSFs.